rburnham52/fluent-test-scaffold/docs/README.md

    - Validate the release is from main branch
    - Build all packages with version extracted from tag
    - Run all tests and security scans
-   - **Wait for manual approval** via GitHub environments
-   - Publish to NuGet.org after approval
+   - Publish to both NuGet.org and GitHub Packages
-   - Update release status
+   - Update release notes with publishing information

 For detailed CI/CD setup instructions, see [CI/CD Setup Guide](ci-cd-setup.md).